docarray/docarray/docs/advanced/document-store/elasticsearch.md

 ### Search with `text`

 Text search can be easily leveraged in a `DocumentArray` with `storage='elasticsearch'`.
 To do this text needs to be indexed using the boolean flag `'index_text'` which is set when the `DocumentArray` is created  with `config={'index_text': True, ...}`.
-The following example builds a `DocumentArray` with several documents with text and searches for those that have `pizza` in their text description.
+The following example builds a `DocumentArray` with several documents containing text and searches for those that have `pizza` in their text description.

 ```python
 from docarray import DocumentArray, Document